MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-kubernetes-using-helm/index.md

 ## Verifying the Installation
 {: #verify-install}

-After you have installed and configured {{ site.data.keys.mf_analytics }} (optional) and {{ site.data.keys.mf_server }}, you can verify your installation and the status of the deployed pods by using IBM Cloud CLI, Kubernetes CLI and helm commands.
+After you have installed and configured the Mobile Foundation components, you can verify your installation and the status of the deployed pods by using IBM Cloud CLI, Kubernetes CLI and helm commands.

 See the [CLI Command Reference](https://console.bluemix.net/docs/cli/reference/ibmcloud/bx_cli.html#ibmcloud_cli) in IBM Cloud CLI documentation and Helm CLI from [Helm documentation](https://docs.helm.sh/helm/).